 The biggest advantage for EPS is the ability to specifically tune the steering feel to suit the enthusiast driver.
 Computer algorithms recognize the vehicle speed and provide low steering effort for parking maneuvers, then begin to firm up steering feel as speed increases to increasingly provide a more solid feel at higher speeds.
 The EPS tuning is unique for the SH-AWD®, featuring more pronounced steering effort build up at high speed.

 With the 6-speed manual transmission TL SH-AWD®, the EPS system is further tuned to deliver a slightly heavier feel as speed increases thus generating more confident mid- to high-speed driving dynamics.

 The EPS system on the TL requires 2.65 turns lock-to-lock.
-Curb-to-curb turning radius is 19.2 feet- a significant accomplishment considering the TL's long wheelbase.
+Curb-to-curb turning diameter is 38.4 feet— a significant accomplishment considering the TL's long wheelbase.

 WHEELS AND TIRES

-Large-diameter aluminum-alloy wheels and wide tires further complement the TL's exterior design.
+Large-diameter aluminum wheels and wide tires further complement the TL's exterior design.
 Their design and finish are formulated to go with the TL's emotional body design, and TL customers can choose between three different wheel sizes, designs and finishes.
-The TL and TL with Technology Package come standard with 17x8-inch 10-spoke wheels, with 18x8 inch wheels available.
+The TL and TL with Technology Package come standard with 17x8-inch 10-spoke wheels, with 18x8-inch wheels available.
 The TL SH-AWD® and TL SH-AWD® with Technology Package have 18x8-inch 5-spoke wheels, with available 19x8-inch 10-spoke wheels for the TL SH-AWD® with Technology Package.